-Brad Lubman, conductor/composer, is founding co-Artistic Director and Music Director of Ensemble Signal, hailed by The New York Times as “one of the most vital groups of its kind.”
-Since his conducting debut in 1984, he has gained widespread recognition for his versatility, commanding technique, and insightful interpretations.
+Brad Lubman, conductor/composer, is founding Co-Artistic Director and Music Director of Ensemble Signal.
+He has played a vital role in contemporary music for more than two decades.
+A frequent guest conductor of the world’s leading ensembles, he has gained widespread recognition for his versatility, commanding technique, and insightful interpretations.

-Lubman is Associate Professor of Conducting and Ensembles at the Eastman School of Music since 1997, where he directs the Musica Nova ensemble, and is on the faculty of the Bang-on-a-Can Summer Institute.
+Brad Lubman is on faculty at the Eastman School of Music and the Bang on a Can Summer Institute.
 He is represented by Karsten Witt Musik Management.